 Rep. Moskowitz and Rep. Fry Propose Moving Secret Service to the Executive Office of the President

 The Secret Service Transfer Act of 2026 is currently in the early stages of the legislative process.
-It has been sent to the House Judiciary and Homeland Security committees for review.
-No further actions are scheduled at this time.
+Since May 6, 2026, the bill has been sitting with the House Judiciary and Homeland Security committees for review.
+It is not moving forward at this time because committee members have not taken any action to advance it.

 While this bill has support from both parties, moving an entire agency is a massive task that often faces pushback from other parts of the government.